 - IRBM vol 1: Academy of Sciences Malaysia.
 (2015, March).
-Strategic Plan for Integrated River Basin Management (IRBM) In Malaysia Volume 1. - IRBM vol 2: Academy of Sciences Malaysia.
+Strategic Plan for Integrated River Basin Management (IRBM) In Malaysia Volume 1.IRBM vol 2: Academy of Sciences Malaysia.
 (2014, February).
-A Study on the Status and Issues on Strategic Plan for Integrated River Basin Management (IRBM) In Malaysia Volume 2. - ILBM: Academy of Sciences Malaysia.
+A Study on the Status and Issues on Strategic Plan for Integrated River Basin Management (IRBM) In Malaysia Volume 2.ILBM: Academy of Sciences Malaysia.
 (2019, April).
-Strategies for the Development and Management of Lakes and Reservoirs in Malaysia. - IASM: Academy of Sciences Malaysia.
+Strategies for the Development and Management of Lakes and Reservoirs in Malaysia.IASM: Academy of Sciences Malaysia.
 (2011, April).
-Strategies for the Sustainable Development and Management of Groundwater in Malaysia. - WDM: Academy of Sciences Malaysia.
+Strategies for the Development and Management of Groundwater in Malaysia.IASM: Academy of Sciences Malaysia.
 (2015, June).
-Strategies to Enhance Water Demand Management in Malaysia - Agri Water: Academy of Sciences Malaysia.
+Strategies for the Sustainable Development and Management of Groundwater in Malaysia.WDM: Academy of Sciences Malaysia.
+(2015, June).
+Strategies to Enhance Water Demand Management in Malaysia.Agri Water: Academy of Sciences Malaysia.
 (2016, September).
-Agriculture Water Services for Agribusiness - NKPA: Academy of Sciences Malaysia.
+Agriculture Water Services for Agribusiness.NKPA: Academy of Sciences Malaysia.
 (2015, January).
-A National Key Priority Area (Nkpa) On Water - WSWM vol 1: Academy of Sciences Malaysia.
+A National Key Priority Area (Nkpa) On Water.WSWM vol 1: Academy of Sciences Malaysia.
 (2015, May).
-Strategies for the Improvement of Water Supply and Wastewater Management Services in Malaysia (Volume 1) - WSWM vol 2: Academy of Sciences Malaysia.
+Strategies for the Improvement of Water Supply and Wastewater Management Services in Malaysia (Volume 1)WSWM vol 2: Academy of Sciences Malaysia.
 (2014, February).
-Study on the Current Issues and Needs for Water Supply and Wastewater Management Services in Malaysia (Volume 2) - CC on Water: Academy of Sciences Malaysia.
+Study on the Current Issues and Needs for Water Supply and Wastewater Management Services in Malaysia (Volume 2)CC on Water: Academy of Sciences Malaysia.
 (2014, January).
 Strategic Plan for Addressing the Impacts of Climate Change on Water-related Issues in Malaysia - CC Impact: Academy of Sciences Malaysia.
 (2010, December).
 Study on the Status of Climate Change Impac on Water related Issues - NIWR vol 1: Academy of Sciences Malaysia.
 (2014, February).
 Setting A National Agenda for Integrated Water Research VOLUME 1 - NIWR vol 2: Academy of Sciences Malaysia.
 (2014, February).
 A Study on the Current Status and Needs Assessment of Water Resources Research in Malaysia VOLUME 2 - Mega Science: Academy of Sciences Malaysia.
 (2010, December).
 Sustaining Malaysia's Future: The Mega Science Agenda.